Design and Technology

 • apply their understanding of computing to program, monitor and control their products

 Children learn how to take risks, becoming resourceful, innovative, enterprising, and capable citizens.
 Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.
-High-quality design and technology education makes an essential contribution to the creativity, culture, wealth, and well-being of the nation.
+High-quality design and technology education make an essential contribution to the creativity, culture, wealth, and well-being of the nation.